Distributional Limit Theory for Optimal Transport: Limit theorems for general dimensions

 \subsection{Centering constants in dimension $d>1$}

-As in the one-dimensional case, it would be of interest to obtain conditions ensuring that the bias converges with parametric rate towards zero as in \eqref{remove_bias_W2_one_sample}.
-But now, in contrast to the one-dimensional case, integrability and smoothness assumptions do not suffice in all cases.
+As in the one-dimensional case, it would be of interest to obtain conditions ensuring that the bias converges with parametric rate towards zero as in \eqref{remove_bias_W2_one_sample}. {For $d \leq 3$, Theorem~\ref{theo:curse} allows us to replace $\mathbb{E}[\mathcal{T}_2(P_n, Q)]$ by the population cost $\mathcal{T}_2(P, Q)$ and conclude

+This sort of result was considered by \cite{GonzlezDelgado.et.al.2023.EJS} for nonparametric goodness-of-fit testing on the flat torus.
+However, under the null hypothesis, the limit is degenerate; the correct convergence rate is faster (see again Theorem~\ref{theo:curse}).
+A more powerful test statistic could be constructed if a non-degenerate limiting distribution of $r_n \mathcal{T}_2(P_n, P)$, where $r_n$ converges to infinity slower than $\sqrt{n}$, is found (see \eqref{ledoux} below). } For $d\geq 4$, in contrast to the one-dimensional case, integrability and smoothness assumptions do not suffice in all cases.
 In fact, under the favorable situation in which $P$ and $Q$ are compactly supported on disjoint convex sets, the best possible general rate is that

-see Corollary 3 in \cite{manole.weed.2024.AoAP}.
+see Corollary~3 in \cite{manole.weed.2024.AoAP}.
 This means that we cannot generally expect \eqref{remove_bias_W2_one_sample} to hold if $d\geq 4$.
 We refer to \cite{niles2022estimation} for further details on the minimax estimation rates for $\mathcal{T}_p(P,Q)$.
 The main consequence is that estimation of $\mathcal{T}_p(P,Q)$ is affected by the curse of dimensionality and it is of interest to investigate particular setups in which parametric estimation is possible and to develop useful distributional limit theory in those setups.
 This is what we present next.